November 16, 2023

 print(formatted_json)

-Exception Handling in JSON Parsing
+Handling JSON Parsing Errors in Python

 try: